Home/Fish/Smoked Seabass Tail

 Is smoked seabass tail safe for pregnant women?

-What are the nutritional benefits of smoked seabass tail?
+What is the shelf life of smoked seabass tail?